 Many of our staff are teleworking during this time and still available to take your questions.
 You can contact us at:

 HPD is hosting the Building Capacity Course for M/WBE developers and non-program developers seeking networking opportunities and exposure to best practices in affordable housing development.
 Participants will have the opportunity to learn effective business planning, financial management, and strategies for winning and managing New York City government-supported projects.

 The Economic Opportunity and Inclusion Programs (EOIP) was created to expand the use of M/WBE construction contractors and professional service providers on HPD-financed development projects.
 These programs include the M/WBE Build Up and HPD Build-Out Programs and hiring initiatives including the Job Outreach Plan, HireNYC, and HUD Section 3.

 To address the disparity in M/WBE developer participation, HPD championed state legislation that now permits the agency to take additional steps to encourage M/WBEs' participation in the affordable housing development market.
-The legislation enabled the creation of a competitive Pre-Qualified List (PQL) of M/WBE developers and a dedicated pipeline of City-owned sites that was competitively solicited through the M/WBE Building Opportunity RFP.
+The legislation enabled the creation of a competitive M/WBE Developers PQL of M/WBE developers and dedicated pipeline of City-owned sites that was competitively solicited through the M/WBE Building Opportunity RFP.

 Contact any one of the following community organizations that have received funding through the City Council for personalized guidance on government contracting for potential or City-certified M/WBEs, assistance in connecting entrepreneurs to potential customers, aid in the development of bids and proposals, assistance in securing project financing and bonding, and the promotion and marketing of the City's M/WBE Program: